Ferrari 735 LM: Racing

-The actual race was much more disappointing for Ferrari as none of the fielded cars had finished the race.
-First, the car of Castellotti / Marzotto retired after 52 laps and five hours, with a broken engine.
-After the seven hour mark and covering only 76 laps, Maglioli and Hill fell out of the race with an overheating engine and clutch problems.
-Finally the last of the Ferrari entries, can no. 5 with Trintignant and Schell, retired with a faulty clutch after 107 laps and 10 hours of racing.
+The actual race was disappointing for Ferrari as none of the fielded cars had finished the race.
+First, the car of Castellotti / Marzotto retired after 52 laps and five hours with a failed engine.
+After the seven-hour mark and covering only 76 laps, Maglioli and Hill fell out of the race with an overheating engine and clutch problems.
+The remaining Ferrari entry, car no. 5 with Trintignant and Schell, retired with a faulty clutch after 107 laps and 10 hours of racing.

 The race itself remained a black card in the history of motorsport because of the catastrophic crash that occurred, which came to be known as the 1955 Le Mans disaster.

 Still in 1955, Umberto Maglioli entered the Aosta-Gran San Bernardo hillclimb and scored a first place overall.
 Later the same year, two cars were entered in the Swedish Grand Prix for sports cars.
 One finished third, driven by Eugenio Castellotti.
 The second, entered by Hawthorn, did not start.

-After the failed Le Mans and imposition of the capacity caps for the 1956 season, all four cars ended up in the States.
+After the failed Le Mans and imposition of the capacity caps for the 1956 season, all four cars ended up in the United States.
 Between 1955–1963 cars were raced by Jim Kimberly, Carroll Shelby, Phil Hill, Ray Cherryholmes, John Kilborn and Ernie McAfee with many victories in the SCCA and other race series in the US.
 McAfee, Shelby and Cherryholmes scored the most victories of all 735 LM drivers.

 In April 1956, during the Del Monte Trophy in Pebble Beach, California, a fatal accident occurred in which Ernie McAfee lost his life.
 His car hit a tree and he was killed on impact.
 This event caused a ban of racing in Pebble Beach.

 In 1957, three 735 LMs were entered in the Cuban Grand Prix.
 Two had retired and one had not arrived at all.

 Collectability

-Only fours cars were made and all are in the hands of avid Ferrari collectors.
-The s/n 0546LM was sold in 2017 on RM Sotheby's auction for US$5.72 million.
+Only four cars were made and all are in the hands of Ferrari collectors.
+Chassis number 0546LM was sold in 2017 at an RM Sotheby's auction for US$5.72 million.